brettjstevens/COMP1002Assignment/README.md

  - and a simulation of a social media network

 Each section has a test harness that provides verification of the working code.
 Additionally, the social simulation can be ran manually.
-To set code in workng order run in termenal from appropriate workspace:
+To set code in workng order run in terminal from appropriate workspace:

 ```
 javac *.java